Devagiri Express

 The 17057 / 17058 Devagiri Express is an Express train service operated by the South Central Railway zone of Indian Railways.
-The train runs between Mumbai and Secunderabad, Hyderabad, primarily running on Secunderabad–Manmad section via Kalyan Junction, Nashik Road, Manmad, Aurangabad, Jalna, Parbhani, Nanded and Nizamabad.
-The train shares its rakes with Simhapuri Express Gudur and Secunderabad.
+The train runs between Mumbai and Lingampalli, Hyderabad, The train is extended up to Lingampalli From 14 December 2023, primarily running on Secunderabad–Manmad section via Kalyan Junction, Nashik Road, Manmad, Aurangabad, Jalna, Parbhani, Nanded and Nizamabad.
+The train shares its rakes with Gowthami Express running between Kakinada and Lingampally.

 History

 The train started as a daily train between Mumbai and Aurangabad.
 Devagiri, Devgiri or Deogiri is the ancient name of the town of Daulatabad near Aurangabad.
 Devagiri was once the capital of India during Muhammad bin Tughluq's rule who shifted his capital from New Delhi to Devagiri and back to New Delhi, this is where the name of the service originates.

-The train was later extended to Nanded and then till Nizamabad and presently runs up to Secunderabad.
+The train was later extended to Nanded and then till Nizamabad and then till Secunderabad and presently runs up to Lingampalli.

-The train covers its distance of 877 kilometers from Mumbai to Secunderabad in 17 hr 20 m with an average speed of 51 km/h (31.68 mph).
+The train covers its distance of 902 kilometers from Mumbai to Lingampalli in 18 hr 20 m with an average speed of 51 km/h (31.68 mph).

-The train links Nashik with Hyderabad for Trimbakeshwar one of jyotirlingas also; other jyotirlinga is Grishneshwar at Ellora near Aurangabad.
+The train links Nashik with Hyderabad for Trimbakeshwar one of jyotirlingas also; another jyotirlinga is Grishneshwar at Ellora near Aurangabad.

-The train numbers are 17057DN Mumbai–Secunderabad Devagiri Express and 17058UP Secunderabad–Mumbai Devagiri Express.
+The train numbers are 17057DN Mumbai–Lingampalli Devagiri Express and 17058UP Lingampalli–Mumbai Devagiri Express.

 This train runs on the historical railway track of Hyderabad–Godavari Valley Railways funded by Nizam of Hyderabad.

 Powering

-The train is hauled by an AC/DC electric loco WCAM-3 of Kalyan shed from Mumbai to Manmad, from where an EMD diesel locomotive WDP of pune and gooty shed takes over.
-In the return direction, the diesel hauls the train from Secunderabad to Manmad Station.
+As of now, the Devagiri Express is hauled by WAP 7 electric locomotive of Lallaguda of Secundrabad as the electrification of Manmad-Mudkhed section is completed.
+This is the beginning of new era of railway transport in Marathwada region of Maharashtra.